-For the fiscal year ended June 30, 2021, the College's financial position remains stable and continues to strengthen.
-Total net position increased \$916.59 thousand which reflects the strength of the College, and the College remains poised to meet the financial demands created by COVID-19 in the upcoming fiscal year.
+For the fiscal year ended June 30, 2021 the Colleges financial position remains stable and continues to strengthen.
+Total net position increased \$7.6 million which reflects the financial strength of the College, and the College remains poised to meet the financial demands created by COVID-19 in the upcoming fiscal year.